Anchoring effect

 The original description of the anchoring effect came from psychophysics.
 When judging stimuli along a continuum, it was noticed that the first and last stimuli were used to compare the other stimuli (this is also referred to as "end anchoring").
-This was applied to attitudes by Muzafer Sherif et al. in their 1958 article "Assimilation and Contrast Effects of Anchoring Stimuli on Judgments".
+This concept was notably formalized in behavioral economics by Amos Tversky and Daniel Kahneman.
+In their seminal 1974 work, they described anchoring as a heuristic used to make estimates under uncertainty.